ketnh55/FLUENTS_Backend-1/doc/common_api/reset_password_api.md

     + Yes: Return error
     + No: Go to step 3

-- Step 3: Active user, invalidate jwt and return result
+- Step 3: Change password as the password user input

 ## 8. Output

-- Active user success or fail
+- Change password success or not

 ## 9. Example Response